Sure is quiet out there.

 One of the most important investments you can make toward the growth of your writing career (and your website traffic) is to start building an email list of like-minded and eager supporters.

 Don’t assume that even those that love your site will find their way back again.
-Most won’t, and that represents a huge loss in opportunity.
+Most won’t, and that represents a huge loss of opportunity.

 Grow your audience and community and then ensure you’re contacting them regularly with highly valuable and interesting content.

-Email your list when you post a new article, create an autoresponder series that directs subscribers to additional resources and pillar posts on your blog or create a newsletter that your audience will clamour for.
+Email your list when you post a new article, create an autoresponder series that directs subscribers to additional resources and pillar posts on your blog, or create a newsletter that your audience will clamor for.

 Don’t forget to add a signature to your outgoing emails, promoting your blog or most recent post.